A Kayaking Trip – San Josef Bay to Port Hardy

 The forest behind our campsite on Vansittart Island

-Later that afternoon four people in two double kayaks landed on the beach looking for a place to camp.
+Later that afternoon four folks in two double kayaks landed on the beach looking for a place to camp.
 Unfortunately there really wasn’t room for another group at this spot.
 We told them of another great spot just around the next point we had explored on our day paddle, but they didn’t seem interested as there was a light wind blowing onto that shore that they didn’t like.
 They continued walking around for a while, sometimes walking right through the middle of our camp, in their fruitless search for a spot.
 We speculated that one of them appeared to be guide and that we may have disrupted his plans for using this site, and he may have been getting a bit desperate.
 Whatever the case, it was a little rude as they never asked for permission, which we would have happily have given, nor apologized for stomping through the middle our campsite without notice.
 Eventually, they got back in their boats and headed south towards the southwest tip of Nigei Island where there is another good campsite.

 The visiting kayakers heading off down Shadwell Passage